liberty-yeah/verbosity/README.md

 * **Open Inspector**: Click any node or link to slide out the **Inspector** panel from the right.
 * **Edit Labels**: Type in the "Label" field to change the text shown on the canvas.
 * **Add Sections**: Click **+ Add New Section** to create a new "Heading" and "Text" block for that specific item.
+* **Copy Connector Info (New Feature)**: Click the **📋 Copy Address** button to copy the connector info of that node/link
+* **Connector Headings (New Feature)**: Check the **Connector** box on a heading and put paste the copied connector info of another node/link into the writeup to make the heading behave like a jump-link to the other node/link.
+You can link nodes/links across different canvas as well.
 * **Branching**: Click the **⚡ Add Branch** button inside a node’s inspector to quickly start a new link from that node.

 ---